jadilorenzo/obsidian/Unit 1 Review Answered (with book).md

 ﻿﻿﻿2.
 What is formal logic?
 In what way is logic an "attribute" of God?
 	﻿﻿﻿Formal logic is the science and art of reasoning well.
 ﻿﻿﻿3.
 What is the Law of Excluded Middle?
+	﻿﻿﻿A statement is either true or false.
 ﻿﻿﻿4.
 What is the Law of Identity?
+	﻿﻿﻿If a statement is true
 ﻿﻿﻿5.
 What is the Law of Non-contradiction?
 ﻿﻿﻿6.
 How does formal logic differ from informal logic?
 ﻿﻿﻿7.
 What are some of the topics dealt with under informal logic?